Harhar207/TicTacToe/README.md

 # TicTacToe
 To Play TicTacToe in your Computer you should have python installed in your PC,further you have to:
-1. Download this file in you PC.
+1. Download the file tictactoe.py in you PC.
 2. Open Terminal and Write :<br/>
 'pip install pip',
 'pip install pygame',